-Energy, ambition, and passion are terms to describe Melody's professional career trajectory.
-After graduating North Carolina State University in 2013, with a Bachelor of Arts in Africana Studies and Community Development, she obtained a Master of Legal Studies degree from Washington University in St. Louis.
-She committed herself to upward movement at Legal Aid of North Carolina, working on a number of projects including: staffing the Affordable Care Act Helpline for North Carolina residents, recruiting pro bono attorneys for the Lawyer on the Line program, and hosting a televised Call-for-All day coordinating volunteer attorneys to provide legal advice to callers statewide.
+Energy, ambition, and passion are terms to describe Harkness' professional career trajectory.
+After graduating North Carolina State University in 2013 with a Bachelor of Arts in Africana Studies and Community Development, Harkness obtained a Master of Legal Studies degree from Washington University in St. Louis.

-In 2016, she accepted a position at Legal Aid Society of Northeastern New York, developing a project under the Legal Service’s Corporation Pro Bono Innovation Fund, a federal grant.
-This grant combines innovative remote technology solutions with legal services providers to expand the reach of legal services in rural counties in upstate New York.
-Here she developed and fostered an interest in anti-discrimination laws such as: Title VI of the Civil Rights Act, Title VIII of the Civil Rights Act of 1968, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Age Discrimination Act of 1975, Drug Abuse Office and Treatment Act of 1972.
+In 2016, (similar to her great-aunts and uncles from NC) Harkness head up north to New York for better opportunities.
+Harkness' role was to develop and manage a project under the Legal Service’s Corporation Pro Bono Innovation Fund, a federal grant.
+This grant combined innovative remote technology solutions with legal services providers to expand the reach of legal services in rural counties in upstate New York.
+Here she developed and fostered an interest in anti-discrimination laws, priority-setting, and Equal Employment and Affirmative Action policies.

-"Pursuing my own project at LASNNY was an opportunity I couldn’t pass up.
-I was excited about this opportunity because it combined my interest in technology, public service and law.
-To participate in developing one of the first innovative, remote pro bono programs, that is now being replicated by law firms, law schools and bar associations throughout the country is an honor.
-I have had the privilege of working with amazing advocates from all walks of life and diverse practice areas by recruiting attorneys from places such as New Zealand, St. Kitts, The Netherlands, and Pakistan, to provide legal services to litigants in urban & rural counties in New York State. "
+This role combined her interests in technology, public service and law.
+Harkness' efforts led to developing one of the first innovative, remote pro bono programs, that is now being replicated by law firms, law schools and bar associations throughout the country.
+Harkness recruited, trained, and managed volunteer advocates within and outside of New York State, all from different walks of life as far as New Zealand, St. Kitts, The Netherlands, and Pakistan, to provide legal services to litigants within urban and rural counties in New York State.

-As a result she has led presentations and workshops at the following conferences:
+Harkness has facilitated presentations and workshops at the following conferences: